 I love a perfect mouthwatering crispy gingersnap cookie.
 I know many people would rather have a chewy soft gingerbread cookie, but not me.
 I love those hard packaged ones in the stores, but my recently discovered love of baking means I love making my own more!
 I need to get in the kitchen and make these during a cool snap (ha!
 See what I did there!) this summer.

 These are the perfect crispy gingersnap!
 They take a bit of time to make since you have to chill the dough for 4 hours over overnight, but it really helps the gingersnap to bake to perfection!
 I love to eat these when I have a bit of nausea from my MCAS, EDS, or POTS.
-They also help with indigestion and heartburn and digestion in general.
+They also help with indigestion, heartburn, and digestion in general.

 I try to keep them sealed when it’s really humid in the house – once they’re completely cooled.
 During the winter I store them in a container that isn’t airtight since my house is dry as a bone.
 This keeps them crispy longer.

 I use my lovely KitchenAid Artisan 5-qt.
 Stand Mixer– this thing is amazing.
 I got it in Persimmon.
-I love orange and anything warm/fall colored, so it didn’t surprise the husband when I chose that color.
+I love orange and anything warm/fall-colored, so it didn’t surprise the husband when I chose that color.
 I also use parchment paper on my cookie sheets.
-Cookies don’t stick and it’s easy clean up!
+Cookies don’t stick and it’s easy to clean up!

 Mouthwatering Crispy Gingersnap Cookies